Now an Online Course—

 Suitable for both beginning and experienced practitioners.

 Online Course: Our intention is to build sangha and provide meaningful virtual interactions with each other and teachers in our online courses.
 When registering for an online course, please note that you should plan to commit to the course for the entire time period outlined -- beginning on the evening of the first day and ending in the afternoon of the final day.
-The schedule for this course (shown in Eastern Standard Time) is as follows with Sessions and Meditations on Zoom:
+The schedule for this course (shown in Eastern Daylight Time) is as follows with Sessions and Meditations on Zoom:

 7:30 – 9:00 pm, Opening Session